hmcts/ops-runbooks/MailRelay/README.md

 Exim Mail Relay is a Mail Transfer Agent, its main purpose is to receive emails from an Mail User Agent (MUA) and relays the email to other MTAs or a Mail Delivery Agent .
 In HMCTS it used by PCOL and MCOl to send emails to clients.

-Exim Mailrelay is currently deployed in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01.
-Mailrelay is monitored using Prometheus and Grafana.
+Exim Mailrelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01.
+It is monitored using Prometheus and Grafana.
 Alerts are sent to the following Slack channel #prometheus-alerting-prod , #prometheus-alerts, #prometheus-critical.

 2. Modifying the exim.conf File